chombo-discharge/chombo-discharge/doc/sphinx/source/index.rst

 ******************************************

 `PlasmaC` is a modular and scalable computer code for Cartesian two- and three-dimensional simulations of low-temperature plasmas in complex geometries.
-`PlasmaC` evolves deterministic or fluctuating equations of hydrodynamics and features

 * Electrostatics with support for electrodes and dielectrics
 * Radiative transport as a diffusion or Monte Carlo process